 Cincinnati Nursing Home Abuse Attorney

 About one-fourth of nursing home residents experience at least one instance of physical abuse.
-If you believe your loved one is suffering from elder abuse, contact the Cincinnati elder abuse attorneys at Elk & Elk Co., Ltd right away.
+If you believe your loved one is suffering from elder abuse, contact the Cincinnati nursing abuse attorneys at Elk & Elk Co., Ltd right away.
 We can help you take immediate action to protect your family member and pursue justice on his or her behalf.
 Your family may be eligible for compensation for your experience.

 Why Choose Elk & Elk Co., Ltd of Cincinnati?

 - Our nursing home abuse lawyers have over 50 years of experience handling complex personal injury claims in Cincinnati.
 We have an office in Cincinnati and multiple offices throughout Ohio for our clients’ convenience.

 - Our firm has the resources and capabilities to build comprehensive legal strategies custom-tailored for you.

 - Our firm does not charge legal fees unless we win the case.
 We deduct our fees from the amount we win rather than billing clients directly.

 Do You Need a Cincinnati Elder Abuse Attorney?

 Nursing home abuse affects as many as five million elders each year.
 Elder abuse is a serious offense that can be difficult to handle alone.
 You may not know who to trust or where to turn for help.
 An elder abuse attorney is on your side.
 A lawyer can remove your loved one from harm’s way, file an official complaint against the nursing home, expose any abuse or neglect occurring at the facility, and help you fight for fair compensation through a civil lawsuit.
 Hiring an attorney takes the burden off your shoulders, so you can focus on spending time with your elderly loved one.
 Your personal injury lawyer will also make sure an insurance company does not take advantage of your family.